 Written by: WestEndTheatre

-Tags: Bill Oakes, Darius Campbell, From Here to Eternity, James Jones, Javier De Frutos, Robert Lonsdale, Shaftesbury Theatre, Stuart Brayson, Tamara Harvey, Tim Rice
+Tags: Bill Oakes, Darius Campbell, From Here to Eternity, James Jones, Javier De Frutos, reviews round-up, Robert Lonsdale, Shaftesbury Theatre, Stuart Brayson, Tamara Harvey, Tim Rice